 SECTION 1.1.
 The Executive Director will ensure that The Leadership School follows a budgeting process that is consistent with the requirements of all applicable state and federal laws and regulations.

 SECTION 1.2.
-Each year the Executive Director is required to submit to the Board for consideration a detailed annual budget showing estimates of income and expenditures for the ensuing fiscal year.
+Each year the Executive Director or their designee is required to submit to the Board for consideration a detailed annual budget showing estimates of income and expenditures for the ensuing fiscal year.

 SECTION 1.3.
-Each year before the annual operating budget is drafted the Executive Director shall ensure that a needs assessment of The Leadership School, is drafted and finalized by a budget committee consisting of the CFO, the School Leader, and other individuals as designated by the board.
+Each year before the annual operating budget is drafted the Executive Director or their designee shall ensure that a needs assessment of The Leadership School, is drafted and finalized by a budget committee consisting of the CFO, the School Leader, and other individuals as designated by the board.
 The needs assessment shall inform the drafting of the annual budget.

 SECTION 1.4.
 The Board shall formally adopt the budget in an open meeting held in accordance with the Board’s bylaws by June 30, pursuant to all applicable laws and regulations and before the expenditure of any funds.
 The approved estimated expenditures for each fund shall not exceed the estimated revenues to be received plus the unencumbered beginning cash balance for the fund.

 SECTION 1.5.
-The Secretary of the Board will record the adoption of the budget and any amendments in the Board meeting minutes in which the adoption occurs.
+The Board Secretary will record the adoption of the budget and any amendments in the Board meeting minutes in which the adoption occurs.

 SECTION 1.6.
 After the beginning of the fiscal year, the School Leader and Business Manager shall review with the Board the adopted budget in relationship to the beginning cash balances for each fund.